• Share this on:

 • Leather fashion.
 To avoid the risk of Chromium VI in leather apparel and accessories, ever more buyers are requiring chrome-free leather tanning.
 This can be either vegetable tanned or wet-white tanned leather.
 The most popular certification for leather is Leather Working Group.
 Two new standards are the Sustainable Leather Foundation (SLF) and Textile Exchange’s Leather Impact Accelerator (LIA).
 Read the CBI study on leather fashion accessories.

 • Modest wear.
 Many people with an Islamic background prefer ‘modest’ styles.
 In Europe, this target group is underserved but growing.
 Source for materials that obscure the female silhouette, so no fabrics that are too stretchy or too thin.
-For specific requirements, read the CBI study on Islamic wear or this article by fashion consultancy Edited about the rise of modest fashion.
+For specific requirements, read the CBI study on Islamic wear.

 • Special sizes.
 Following the ‘body acceptance’ trend, ever more European fashion brands have started to include silhouettes in their size range for specific body types, such as plus size, petit, tall and maternity fashion.

-• Made-to-order fashion is a growing niche, pioneered by companies such as Nike, Spreadshirt, Unspun and Munroe Tailoring, offering consumers highly personalised apparel items.
+• Made-to-order fashion is a growing niche, helped by the rise in AI-powered design tools and increasingly automated apparel factories.
+Made-to-order offers consumers highly personalised apparel items.
 This requires from manufacturers ultra-high flexibility and fast delivery, achieved only by a high level of digitalisation and automation.
-Read the CBI study about digitalisation of the apparel industry.
+Read the CBI study about digitalisation in the apparel industry.

 Further Reading